 Please see our guide to Pre-sessional English entry requirements for IELTS 6.5 overall, with no component below 5.5, for further details.

 Alternative entry requirements

-- If your qualification isn't listed here, or you're taking a combination of qualifications, contact us for advice - If you are returning to learning, have had a disrupted education or are switching career pathways, the one-year Go Higher diploma qualifies you to apply for University of Liverpool arts, humanities and social sciences programmes - Applications from mature students are welcome.
+- If your qualification isn't listed here, or you're taking a combination of qualifications, contact us for advice - Applications from mature students are welcome.